fox-archives/cactus/README.md

 - Choose shell per command to use
 - By default, pass arguments directly to exec-style function (faster startup)
 - Shells out to `systemd-run` behind the scenes
+- Config hot reload (you may have to hover your mouse over interface for an update due to ImgGUI)

 ## Setup